mwoodburn/mwoodburn/content/project/hotspots/index.md

   - Markdown
 ---

-This analysis identified hot spots in park density by census tract in Chicago, IL using R.
+This analysis identified hot and cold spots in park density by census tract in Cook County, IL using R.

 <!--more-->